Scientific Large Language Models: A Survey on Biological & Chemical Domains: Molecular Large Language Models

 \subsection{Models}

 As Transformer \cite{Vaswani-NIPS-2017-Attention} can effectively model sequential data, numerous Transformer-based Mol-LLMs have been proposed for predicting molecular properties and structures.
+Janakarajan et al.~\cite{janakarajan2023language}, Bran and Schwaller~\cite{bran2023transformers} had extensively reviewed the application of Transformer technology in molecular discovery, underscoring its significant impact on advancing the field.
 Here we categorize Mol-LLMs into three distinct types based on their specific architectures: encoder-only, decoder-only, and encoder-decoder models, as shown in Table \ref{tab:Mol_LLMs}.